ipfs/ipfs-docs/docs/how-to/exchange-files-between-nodes.md

 You can also open two browser tabs, drag and drop files in one of them, and fetch them in the other!

 But the coolest thing about this tutorial is `pubsub`!
-You can open two tabs that will share files through workspaces named after the url.
-Try opening two tabs with the following url:
+You can open two tabs that will share files through workspaces named after the URL.
+Try opening two tabs with the following URL:

 ```
 http://127.0.0.1:12345/#file-exchange